 The paper is organized as follows.
-In Section II we recall the main facts concerning the Riemann-Thomae function and provide its analytic regularization in terms of the Dedekind $\eta$-function.
-In Section III we consider the non-perturbative problem of a probe particle propatation in a weakly disordered 1D lattice focusing on the spectral density of the probe whose Hamiltonian is given by the tridiagonal matrix with the off-diagonal bimodal disorder.
-The version of the RG flow in the fundamental domain of the modular group yielding the RT function is formulated.
+In Section II we recall the main facts concerning the Riemann-Thomae (RT) function and provide its analytic regularization in terms of the Dedekind $\eta$-function.
+In Section III we consider the non-perturbative problem of a probe particle propagating in a weakly disordered 1D lattice and pay attention to the spectral density of the probe whose Hamiltonian is given by the tridiagonal matrix with the off-diagonal bimodal disorder.
+In the same section we formulate the version of the RG flow in the fundamental domain of the modular group yielding the RT function.
 In Section IV we consider the propagation of the probe in 2D lattice of defects and investigate the dependence of probe dynamics on the lattice pattern.
 We show that a lattice with a specific asymmetry yields the Silver ratio as the asymptotic value of the flow in the fundamental domain of the group $SL(2,Z)$ in the weak disorder limit.
 In the same Section we discuss the RG flows in vicinity of bifurcation (transition) points and conjecture the BKT-like divergence of the correlation length.
-In Section V we discuss the spin system with long-range interaction exhibiting the Devil's staircase behavior and focus on its dependence on the form of the long-range potential.
-It is found that gRT is relevant for this systems and proper exponents involved in gRT function provide a kind of universality.
-Using the dualities between the integrable systems we also comment on the similarity between the incommensurability observed in the long-range Hubbard model and in FQHE in the thin torus limit.
-In Discussion we briefly comment on the related issues which require more profound analysis.
+In Section V we discuss the spin system with long-range interactions exhibiting the Devil's staircase behavior and focus on its dependence on the form of the long-range potential.
+We find that gRT emerges in considered systems and exponents involved in gRT function provide a kind of universality.
+Using duality properties between the integrable systems we comment on the similarity between the incommensurability observed in the long-range Hubbard model and in FQHE in the thin torus limit.
+In Discussion we overview related issues which require more profound analysis.
 In Conclusion we summarize our findings and formulate open questions.